Sitefinity/sitefinity-aspnetcore-mvc-samples/RestSDK.md

 ### Refreshing an item

-Sometimes it is usefull if we have made changes to an item - e.g. Published, Scheduled, Updated to refresh the item.
+Sometimes it is useful if we have made changes to an item - e.g. Published, Scheduled, Updated to refresh the item.
 This can be done with the following methods:

 ``` C#